Saif-Rashed/AnimatedTextGitDemo/README.md

 # AnimatedTextGitDemo

-This is a silly demo repo to demonstrate Git/GitHub workflow
+This is a silly demo repo to demonstrate Git/GitHub workflow.